d-asensio/styled-responsive-theming/README.md

 ### BaseTheme

-At the moment of integrating your component in an app you have to put the `BaseTheme` at the root of it. `BaseTheme` will inject all your component's themes in the [react-context](https://reactjs.org/docs/context.html) of your app using the [ThemeProvider](https://www.styled-components.com/docs/advanced#theming) from styled-components.
+At the moment of integrating your component in an app you have to put the `BaseTheme` at the root of it. `BaseTheme` will inject all your component's themes in the [react-context](https://reactjs.org/docs/context.html) of your app using a [ThemeProvider](https://www.styled-components.com/docs/advanced#theming).

 In order to apply the responsive properties of your themes correctly, `BaseTheme` need to know the `breakpoints` of your app.